 All of our executive officers are elected by and serve at the discretion of our Board.
-The following table sets forth information about our executive officers as of April 13, 2017:
+The following table sets forth information about our executive officers as of May 1, 2018:

-Name Age Title Biography Thomas C. Chubb III 53 Chairman, Chief Executive Officer and President Mr. Chubb is our Chairman, Chief Executive Officer and President.
+Name Age Title Biography Thomas C. Chubb III 54 Chairman, Chief Executive Officer and President Mr. Chubb is our Chairman, Chief Executive Officer and President.
 He has served as Chief Executive Officer and President since 2013 and was also elected our Chairman in 2015.
 Mr. Chubb served as our President starting in 2009, as our Executive Vice President from 2004 until 2009, and as our Vice President, General Counsel and Secretary from 1999 to 2004.
-Thomas E. Campbell 53 Executive Vice President-Law and Administration, General Counsel and Secretary Mr. Campbell is Executive Vice President-Law and Administration, General Counsel and Secretary and has held that position since 2014.
+Mr. Chubb also serves as a member of the Board of Trustees of The Woodruff Arts Center and is a member of the Board of Directors of the American Apparel and Footwear Association and of the Atlanta Area Council of the Boy Scouts of America.
+Thomas E. Campbell 54 Executive Vice President-Law and Administration, General Counsel and Secretary Mr. Campbell is Executive Vice President-Law and Administration, General Counsel and Secretary and has held that position since 2014.
 Prior to his promotion in 2014, Mr. Campbell served as our Senior Vice President-Law and Administration, General Counsel and Secretary from 2011 to 2014; as our Senior Vice President-Law, General Counsel and Secretary from 2008 to 2011; and as our Vice President-Law, General Counsel and Secretary from 2006 to 2008.
-K. Scott Grassmyer 56 Executive Vice President- Finance, Chief Financial Officer and Controller Mr. Grassmyer is Executive Vice President-Finance, Chief Financial Officer and Controller and has served in this capacity since 2014.
-Prior to his promotion in 2014, Mr. Grassmyer served as our Senior Vice President-Finance, Chief Financial Officer and Controller from 2011 to 2014; as our Senior Vice President, Chief Financial Officer and Controller from 2008 to 2011; and as our Senior Vice President and Controller from 2004 to 2008.
-From 2003 to 2004, he served as our Vice President and Controller.
+K. Scott Grassmyer 57 Executive Vice President- Finance, Chief Financial Officer and Controller Mr. Grassmyer is Executive Vice President-Finance, Chief Financial Officer and Controller and has served in this capacity since 2014.
+Prior to his promotion in 2014, Mr. Grassmyer served as our Senior Vice President-Finance, Chief Financial Officer and Controller from 2011 to 2014; as our Senior Vice President, Chief Financial Officer and Controller from 2008 to 2011; as our Senior Vice President and Controller from 2004 to 2008; and as our Vice President and Controller from 2003 to 2004.
 Mr. Grassmyer was appointed our Controller in 2002.
-J. Wesley Howard, Jr. 57 President, Lanier Apparel Mr. Howard is President, Lanier Apparel (one of our operating groups) and has held that position since 2011.
-Since becoming President, Lanier Slates in 1997, Mr. Howard has served in various capacities for Lanier Apparel, including as President, Special Programs from 2005 to 2010; as President, Brands and Special Programs during a portion of 2010; and as President, Sales and Merchandising during a portion of 2011.
-Michelle M. Kelly 38 Chief Executive Officer, Lilly Pulitzer Ms. Kelly is Chief Executive Officer, Lilly Pulitzer (one of our operating groups) and has held that position since April 2016.
-She served as President of Lilly Pulitzer from March 2015 until her promotion in 2016.
+J. Wesley Howard, Jr. 58 President, Lanier Apparel Mr. Howard is President, Lanier Apparel (one of our operating groups) and has held that position since 2011.
+Since becoming President of Lanier Slates in 1997, Mr. Howard has served in various capacities for Lanier Apparel, including as President, Special Programs from 2005 to 2010; as President, Brands and Special Programs during a portion of 2010; and as President, Sales and Merchandising during a portion of 2011.
+Michelle M. Kelly 39 Chief Executive Officer, Lilly Pulitzer Ms. Kelly is Chief Executive Officer, Lilly Pulitzer (one of our operating groups) and has held that position since 2016.
+She served as President of Lilly Pulitzer from 2015 until her promotion in 2016.
 She has worked for Lilly Pulitzer for more than 10 years and prior to her promotion in 2015, she served as Executive Vice President, Brand Distribution, Marketing & Merchandising from 2014 to 2015; as Senior Vice President, Brand Distribution, Marketing & Merchandising from 2013 to 2014; as Senior Vice President, Merchandising, Marketing and Retail from 2010 to 2013; and as Vice President, eCommerce, Online Marketing & Stores in 2010.
-Douglas B. Wood 52 Chief Executive Officer, Tommy Bahama Mr. Wood is Chief Executive Officer, Tommy Bahama (one of our operating groups) and has held that position since January 2016.
+Douglas B. Wood 53 Chief Executive Officer, Tommy Bahama Mr. Wood is Chief Executive Officer, Tommy Bahama (one of our operating groups) and has held that position since 2016.
 Prior to his promotion in 2016, he served as Tommy Bahama's President and Chief Operating Officer from 2008 to 2016 and as its Chief Operating Officer from 2001 to 2008.
+15